JosephineO123/osticket-prereqs/README.md

 </p>
 <p>
 Download and Install HeidiSQL
-Create a new session, root/Password1
+Create a new session, use root/Password1
 Connect to the session
-Create a database called “osTicket”
+Create a database and call it “osTicket”
 </p>
 <br />